grid-line

 Hybrid events allow for the flexibility and reach of a virtual event, but the connection and engagement of an in-person option.

-Hopin, a virtual event platform launched a hybrid event product in December of 2020 and secured a huge amount of funding.
+For example, Hopin, a virtual event platform launched a hybrid event product has secured $1B in funding to date.

-As hybrid events become more common, what exactly will they look like?
+As hybrid events become more common, what exactly do they look like?

-In other cases, hybrid events may take place primarily online but offer upgrade packages for an in-person meetup.
+In some cases, hybrid events may take place primarily online but offer upgrade packages for an in-person meetup.

 Event Tech Live is one such event that is designed mainly around virtual access but reintroduces a live element with two live stages.